Apocalypse Now: Principal photography

 On March 1, 1976, Coppola and his family flew to Manila and rented a large house there for the planned four-month shoot.
 Sound and photographic equipment had been coming in from California since late 1975.
 John Ashley assisted with production in the Philippines.
 The film was due to be released on Coppola's 38th birthday, April 7, 1977.

 Shooting began on March 20, 1976.
-Within a few days, Coppola was unhappy with Harvey Keitel's take on Willard, saying that the actor "found it difficult to play him as a passive onlooker".
+Within a few days, Coppola was unhappy with Harvey Keitel's take on Willard, saying that Keitel "found it difficult to play him as a passive onlooker".
 With Brando not due to film until three months later, as he did not want to work while his children were on school vacation, Keitel left the project in April and quit the seven-year deal he had signed as well.
 Coppola returned to Los Angeles and replaced Keitel with Martin Sheen, who arrived in the Philippines on April 24.
 Only four days of reshoots were reportedly required after the change.

 Typhoon Olga wrecked 40–80% of the sets at Iba and on May 26, 1976, production was closed down.
 Dean Tavoularis remembers that it "started raining harder and harder until finally it was literally white outside, and all the trees were bent at forty-five degrees".
 Some of the crew were stranded in a hotel and the others were in small houses that were immobilized by the storm.
 The Playboy Playmate set was destroyed, ruining a month's scheduled shooting.
 Most of the cast and crew returned to the United States for six to eight weeks.
 Tavoularis and his team stayed on to scout new locations and rebuild the Playmate set in a different place.
 Also, the production had bodyguards watching constantly at night and one day the entire payroll was stolen.
 According to Coppola's wife, Eleanor, the film was six weeks behind schedule and $2 million over budget; Coppola filed a $500,000 insurance claim for typhoon damage and took out a loan from United Artists on the condition that if the film did not generate theatrical rentals of over $40 million, he would be liable for the overruns.
 Despite the increasing costs, Coppola promised the University of the Philippines Film Center 1% of the profits, up to $1 million, for a film study trust fund.